 Producing Digital Visual Artifacts as a Research Practice

 In addition to investigating digital visual phenomena and preserving digital visual history, DVS is committed to digital-visual production as part of the research and theory-building process.
-Such commitment aligns not only with digital rhetoric but also with critical making--what Matt Ratto calls a connection between two typically disconnected modes of engagement with the world: critical thinking, typically understood as conceptual work grounded in linguistics, and making, goal-based work grounded in socio-material-technical practices (252-260).
+Such commitment aligns not only with digital rhetoric but also with critical making--what Matt Ratto calls a connection between two typically disconnected modes of engagement with the world: critical thinking--typically understood as conceptual work grounded in linguistics--and making--goal-based work grounded in socio-material-technical practices (252-260).
 To be expected, then, digital visual studies does not envision digital research methods, tools, and emergent digital products as divorced from the abstract practice of theory making.
 Instead, we agree with Roger Whitson (2013) that the digital enters into a recursive and creative relationship with the cognitive, discursive practice of doing theory.
 In common parlance of the digital humanities, the hacking that entails the adaptation, manipulation, and productive use of a given digital technology merges seamlessly with the yacking of theorizing to develop new knowledge about visual phenomena.

 Such commitment to digital visual production also aligns with practice-based research, which advances knowledge partly by means of creative practice.
 Practice-based research—commonly referred to as “research-creation” in Canada, “practice as research” in Britain and Australia, and “arts-based research” in the United States—typically integrates creative design, experimental aesthetic practices, and artistic works as integral to the research process (Chapman and Sawchuk 5-6).
 In fact, such creative acts and artifacts are necessary for research and research-generated -knowledge to emerge.
 With practice-based research, such creative acts and artifacts are an especially productive means for answering a research question and generating research insights that can be documented, generalized, and theorized (Smith and Dean 7).
 Deploying artistic and experimental practices as a key component of the researcher’s process also enables scholars to explore and analyze the relationship between technology and visual culture, understanding that technology is not simply a tool for creation but also “a mind-set and practice of crafting” (Chapman and Sawchuk 19).
-Due such affordances of practice-based research, we think this research approach is especially appropriate for DVS in order to fully understand how digital visual creation can fuel not only our own visual methodologies and methods but also civic participation.
+Due such affordances of practice-based research, we think this research approach is especially appropriate for DVS in order to fully understand how digital visual creation can fuel not only our own visual methodologies and theories but also civic participation.